qio1112/career-talk-frontend/README.md

 ```
 Change the url if needed.

 The career talk uses Google Maps api for displaying the location of career fairs.
 Therefore a Google Maps api-key is needed.
-Set the api-key at `src/app/api-keys.ts`:
+Create a file called `api-keys.ts` at `src/app/api-keys.ts`:
 ```
 export class ApiKeys {
   public static get googleMapsApiKey(): string { return '<YOUR API_KEY>'; }
 }
 ```
+Change `'<YOUR API_KEY>'` to your api-key to start the application.

 ## Introduction to files
 ### Components